abidlabs/shuffled_stats/README.rst

 	>>> array([3., -7.])

-The weights, [3, -7], were recovered exactly.
+The original weights, [3, -7], are recovered exactly.

 We can do another example with defined data points: